Skip to content

 process.* (the agent/MCP-hosting core)

 The client supplies its own id (any string).
-Output is delivered as id-less stream notifications, buffered for later replay.
+The daemon delivers output as id-less stream notifications, and buffers them for a later replay.

 process.spawn